 Step 4.
 After that selection, Windows will create some new associated/subfolders.
 Right-click on the Additional Rules and select New Path Rule.

 Step 5.
-At the “New Path Rule” window that appears, enter the steps of the executable file as we want to stop from running.
+At the “New Path Rule” window that appears, enter the steps of the executable file you want to stop from running.
 It is mandatory to enter file extensions, i.e., *.exe, at the end to block only executable files.

 Step 6.
 Click Apply.